-If you use semi-sweet chocolate then you won’t need much extra sugar.
-And if you are a lover of really dark bitter chocolate then you could leave it out altogether.
-But I like to use brown sugar to give these simple chocolate pots a touch of toffee richness.
+Plus if you use semi-sweet chocolate then you won’t need much extra sugar.
+But if you are a lover of really dark bitter chocolate then sub in bittersweet chocolate, rather than leaving out the sugar.
+The brown sugar tin these chocolate mousse pots gives them a touch of toffee richness.

-To make it easier I dissolve the sugar in the amaretto first, but to be honest it will dissolve in the hot cream anyway!
+To make it easier I dissolve the sugar in the alcohol first, but to be honest it will dissolve in the hot cream anyway!

 These simple chocolate pots are quick to make, but one step that can’t be skipped is allowing the cream to cool slightly before you add in the other ingredients.
 Otherwise you risk splitting the chocolate or scrambled the eggs and both of these would just be disgusting!